maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 ### Isolation

-Critical operations can be isolated onto separate components and their resources can be isolated, this prevents them from being affected by failure in other parts of the system.
+Critical operations can be isolated into separate components and their resources can be isolated, this prevents them from being affected by failure in other parts of the system.

 Isolation also allows teams to independently maintain different system capabilities.